Sydney Tree Services

 Why Winter Works

-• Trees are dormant—less stress from pruning wounds
+• Trees are dormant, so there is less stress from pruning wounds

 • No leaves means clearer view of branch structure